-We have audited the accompanying financial report of The Real Estate Institute of Queensland Limited ("Institute"), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the accompanying financial report of The Real Estate Institute of Queensland Limited (the Company), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies, and the Directors' declaration.

-In our opinion, the accompanying financial report of the Institute is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Institute's financial position as at 30 June 2023 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- (i) giving a true and fair view of the Company's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001.